-Other than that, you can cook this as you would turkey and chicken — using a turkey baster, a roasting pan, and in an oven.
+Other than that, you can cook this as you would turkey and chicken — using a turkey baster, a roasting pan, and an oven.
 But, you may also use your electric skillet if it’s capable of heavy-duty cooking.

 Delicious Capon Recipes To Try at Home

 Now that you know more about this luxury poultry item, how about trying out some recipes?
-Don’t fret, we’ve gathered four different roasting recipes for chicken that work well with capon too!
+Don’t fret, we’ve gathered three different roasting recipes for chicken that work well with capon too!
 There won’t be any difference in the cooking except for the capon taking longer to cook.

 From the simplest roast to the fancy stuffed roast, we got you!
 Preheat the oven and get your roasting pan ready to get started on these delightful recipes.

 - Roasted Capon Chicken Recipe — Here’s a recipe for capon that takes on more classic ingredients for roasted poultries like turkey and chicken.
 This one is specially made for small gatherings or dinner parties, a definite choice for eight people.